 If you chose the first, you’re not alone.
 More than half of adults in a 60 Minutes/Vanity Fair survey said monitoring emails outside of their regular work schedule was normal, and it’s even more so in younger professionals.

-Achieving work-life balance, on the other hand, can improve your overall health and well-being and can help you become more engaged in your daily activities, research has shown.
+Achieving work-life balance, on the other hand, can improve your overall health and well-being and can help you become more engaged in your daily activities.

 1. Set your priorities

 Let’s face it.
 There are a limited number of hours in a day.
 And, once you allocate how many hours you’ll work and how many you’ll devote for your home life — and you actually adhere to them — those hours are even more precious.